 Best if you're looking for something portable with a decent keyboard

 CPU: CoreTM i7 7500U 7th Gen Intel | Graphics: NVidia 940MX 2GB DDR3 | RAM: 8GB DDR4 | Screen: 14-inch, 1920 x 1080 pixels | Storage: 1TB SATA

 Lenovo took an existing form factor and refined it to deliver the new 2016-2017 ThinkPad E470.
 Powered by the 7th generation Intel Core processors, this particular SKU has a 14-inch FHD anti-glare display, powered by a discrete Nvidia Geforce 940MX 2GB GPU.

-Equipped with a spill resistant keyboard, a TrackPoint and a 3+2 buttons click pad, the E470 has more than enough ports and expansion capabilities to keep the average user happy.
-Shame that it doesn't do DisplayPort, so no 4K output.
+Equipped with a spill resistant keyboard, a TrackPoint and click pad with 3+2 buttons, the E470 has more than enough ports and expansion capabilities to keep the average user happy.

 A genuine altearnative to the XPS 13

 CPU: Intel Core i7-7500 | Graphics: Intel HD 520 Graphics | RAM: 8GB | Screen: 13.3-inch, 1920 x 1080 pixels | Storage: 512GB SSD